-Slide Show – A few of the many historic buildings in town
+Slide Show – A few of the many historic homes and buildings in Apalachicola

-Slide Show – A few of the unique shops, boutiques, and galleries in town
+Slide Show – A few of Apalachicola’s unique shops, boutiques, and galleries

 From our perspective the only thing missing in Apalachicola is the signature white sand beaches found at most other communities along the Gulf Coast Scenic Drive.
 Because of the large fresh water flow of the Apalachicola river and the barrier islands that help form the unique Apalachicola Bay Estuary, the shoreline is marshy rather than sandy.

 But beach goers won’t have far to travel to get their beach experience.
 The bridge to St. George’s Island is only a few miles away where there is 20 miles of pristine beach on the Gulf.
-And if you are a campers or Rvers, St. George Island State Park occupies the far eastern end of the island.
+And if you are camping or RVing, St. George Island State Park occupies the far eastern end of the island.

 Travel and Tourism Links: